The Language & Culture BA Program & Minors |

 Students are strongly encouraged to participate in the college’s study abroad programs.
 These interdisciplinary programs include courses that fulfill requirements for the major in language and culture and/or core curriculum requirements.

 Minors in the Language and Culture Program

-Students majoring in any discipline may pursue a minor offered by the language and culture program (Chinese, French, Italian, and Spanish).
+Students majoring in any discipline may pursue a minor offered by the language and culture program: Chinese, French, Italian, Spanish, and linguistics.
 Students interested in pursuing any of these minors should submit a completed Application for a Program of Minor Study.